GONABREED - Veterinarians

 Dear Bovine Veterinarian:

-The U.S. Food and Drug Administration (FDA) would like to announce there is now an approved product, GONAbreed, a sterile injectable solution of gonadorelin acetate.
-When used in combination with cloprostenol, the product is approved for synchronizing estrous cycles to allow for fixed time artificial insemination in lactating dairy and beef cows.
+In January 2013, FDA approved the first gonadotropin releasing hormone (GnRH) product, GONABREED, for estrous synchrony in lactating dairy cows and beef cows.
+GONABREED is a sterile injectable solution of gonadorelin acetate, and when used with cloprostenol sodium as part of a synchronization regimen, the drug can be used to synchronize estrous cycles to allow for fixed time artificial insemination in lactating dairy cows and beef cows.
 FDA also wants to remind you of the benefits of using FDA-approved drugs.

 |Manufacturer||Parnell Technologies Pty Ltd|

 |How Supplied||20 mL and 100 mL multidose vials|